• Skip to primary navigation

 Collage image of gift ideas for Dads and DIYers

-I’ve been spending a lot of time with my dad recently while remodeling their master bathroom.
-That mixed with the timing–you guys know it’s already June, right??–had me thinking about what things he might love to get for Father’s Day.
-And that got me thinking about the fact that I’d love to have most of those same things, too.
+I’ve been spending a lot of time with my dad recently while renovating my parents’ bathroom and that got me thinking about what things he might love to get for Father’s Day.

-Here are my top gift ideas under $50!
+Here are my top gift ideas–most under $50!
 This post contains affiliate links.
 See policies for details.

 I know a tape measure isn’t the most exciting gift in the world, BUT my Dad is not exactly…gentle…on his tools.
-He goes ruins a new tape measures like nobody’s business.
-So a great idea for the Dad or DIYer who is too busy getting things done to worry about being careful, this Milwaukee 25′ tape is a great gift idea.
+So for the Dad or DIYer who is too busy getting things done to worry about being careful, this Milwaukee 25′ tape is a great gift idea.

 Measuring tape--great gift idea for dads and DIYers